This document is only valid 72 hours after printing. For the latest version please visit

 Where a review is to be conducted, consider the need to secure the electronic files;

-Agree with the HoS when and how to inform other relevant agencies about the death/serious harm and whether a review is likely to be required;
+Agree with the Head of Service when and how to inform other relevant agencies about the death/serious harm and whether a review is likely to be required;